There are two types of trust signals: One for a user, and one for Google.

 Adding trust signals to your own websites means you can get away with doing more risky things offsite.

-Having higher link velocities, more links from “bad neighborhoods” and various other tactics Google would normally penalize you for.
+Risky things such as: Having higher link velocities, more links from “bad neighbourhoods” and various other tactics Google would normally penalize you for.